kmader/Quantitative-Big-Imaging-2019/README.md

 ## Assistance
-The exercises will be supported by Amogha Pandeshwar and Kevin Mader.
+The exercises will be supported by Amogha Pandeshwar and Anders Kaestner.
 There will be office hours in ETZ H75 on Thursdays between 14-15 or by appointment.

 ## Online Tools
 The exercises will be available on Kaggle as 'Datasets' and we will be using mybinder as stated above.

 # Feedback (as much as possible)
- - Create an [issue](https://github.com/kmader/Quantitative-Big-Imaging-2019/issues) (on the group site that everyone can see and respond to, requires a Github account), [issues from last year](https://github.com/kmader/Quantitative-Big-Imaging-2015/issues)
+ - Create an [issue](https://github.com/imaginglectures/Quantitative-Big-Imaging-2020/issues) (on the group site that everyone can see and respond to, requires a Github account), [issues from last year](https://github.com/kmader/Quantitative-Big-Imaging-2015/issues)
  - Provide anonymous feedback on the course [here](https://docs.google.com/spreadsheet/embeddedform?formkey=dEtIX1ZXMzFacmdhRF9mQVpNaWtWTXc6MA)
- - Or send direct email (slightly less anonymous feedback) to [Kevin](mailto:mader@biomed.ee.ethz.ch)
+ - Or send direct email (slightly less anonymous feedback) to [Anders](mailto:anders.kaestner@psi.ch)

 # Final Examination